-If you are a ConvertKit user, you can use these recommendations and best practices to optimize an email sign up form you’ve already created.
+And if you are a ConvertKit user, you can use these recommendations and best practices to optimize an email sign up form you’ve already created.
 There is always room for improvement when we talk about increasing subscriber conversions, right?

 Start by locating which form has been converting best inside the Forms tab in your ConvertKit dashboard.
-See where your referral traffic is mostly coming from so you know what platforms to optimize your email opt in form on.
+See where your referral traffic is mostly coming from so you know what platforms to optimize your email opt-in form on.

-Once you have a new or recently updated email opt in form, you can start brainstorming where you would like to put it on your website or blog.
+Once you have a new or recently updated email opt-in form, you can start brainstorming where you would like to put it on your website or blog.
 Then you can watch the quality subscriber leads start to pour in!